-Part of the fight to protect your site from XSS attacks is similar to the parameterized queries you use for SQL injections.
-You should make sure any code you use on your website for functions or fields that allow input are as explicit as possible in what’s allowed, so you’re not leaving room for anything to slip in.
+Part of the fight to protect your site from XSS attacks is similar to the parameterized queries for SQL injections.
+Make sure any code you use on your website for functions or fields that allow input are as explicit as possible in what’s allowed, so you’re not leaving room for anything to slip in.

-Another handy tool you have to protect yourself from XSS is Content Security Policy (CSP).
-CSP allows you to specify the domains a browser should consider valid sources of executable scripts when on your page, so the browser knows not to pay attention to any malicious script that might infect your visitor’s computer.
+Content Security Policy (CSP) is another handy tool that can help protect your site from XSS.
+CSP allows you to specify which domains a browser should consider valid sources of executable scripts when on your page.
+The browser will then know not to pay attention to any malicious script or malware that might infect your site visitor’s computer.

-Using CSP is simply a matter of adding the proper HTTP header to your webpage that provides a string of directives that tells the browser which domains are ok and any exceptions to the rule.
-You can find details on how to craft CSP headers for your website provided by Mozilla here.
+Using CSP involves adding the proper HTTP header to your webpage that provides a string of directives that tells the browser which domains are ok and any exceptions to the rule.
+You can find details on crafting CSP headers for your website here.

 All websites can be boiled down to a series of files and folders that are stored on your web hosting account.
 Besides containing all of the scripts and data needed to make your website work, each of these files and folders is assigned a set of permissions that controls who can read, write, and execute any given file or folder, relative to the user they are or the group to which they belong.

 On the Linux operating system, permissions are viewable as a three-digit code where each digit is an integer between 0-7.
-The first digit represents permissions for the owner of the file, the second digit represents permissions for anyone assigned to the group that owns the file, and the third digit represents permissions for everyone else.
+The first digit represents permissions for the owner of the file, the second for anyone assigned to the group that owns the file, and the third for everyone else.
 The assignations work as follows: